 - 2.13 In regard to local plans and strategies, the overarching vision of the Council's Corporate Strategy is to make Fermanagh and Omagh, the place of choice where people, communities and businesses prosper and where people choose to live, a place where businesses choose to invest and visitors choose to spend time.
 The strategy recognises the areas unique and natural environment and the potential to maximise this resource to benefit its people and enhance the quality of life. - 2.14 The Council has identified Place and Environment Protecting and Creating Quality Places as one of its three corporate themes through which it will deliver on a range of strategic actions.
-Central to this theme is growing tourism by providing and promoting desirable locations, a wide range of quality outdoor and cultural activities/experiences based around the natural and built environment and heritage. - 2.15 The Corporate Plan Update 2017-2019 draws out the link to the Community Plan Outcome 5: Our economy is thriving, expanding and outward looking and related priority: Economic growth including local, sustainable jobs, infrastructural improvements and tourism.
-The Council Action in relation to this is to "Manage and service Tourism Partnership and implement Tourism Strategy, including sourcing/applying for funding for tourism projects."
+Central to this theme is growing tourism by providing and promoting desirable locations, a wide range of quality outdoor and cultural activities/experiences based around the natural and built environment and heritage. - 2.15 The Corporate Plan 2020-2024 draws out the link to the Community Plan Outcome 5: Our economy is thriving, expanding and outward looking.
+It highlights the district's sectoral strengths in terms of tourism output, agri-food, manufacturing, construction and allied industries alongside wholesale and retail trade.
+Council Action 18 in relation to tourism is to "grow our local Tourism economy through the delivery of a Tourism Development Plan, working in partnership to make Fermanagh and Omagh a 'go to' experience."
+This includes developing tourism infrastructure and experiences.